obonaventure/cnp3/book/network/network.rst

 The low order 112 bits of an IPv6 multicast address are the group's identifier.
 The high order bits are used as a marker to distinguish multicast addresses from unicast addresses.
 The 4 bits flag field indicates notably whether the address is temporary or permanent.
 Finally, the scope field indicates the boundaries of the forwarding of packets destined to a particular address.
 A link-local scope indicates that a router should not forward a packet destined to such a multicast address.
 An organisation local-scope indicates that a packet sent to such a multicast destination address should not leave the organisation.
 Finally the global scope is intended for multicast groups spanning the global Internet.

 Among these addresses some are well known.
 For example, all endsystem automatically belong to the `FF02::1` multicast group while all routers automatically belong to the `FF02::2` multicast group.
-We will discuss IPv6 multicast later.
+We discuss IPv6 multicast later.

 .. _IPv6Packet: